-Traffic & Parking: The applicant seeks to construct a proposed development at 625 McGrath Highway.
+Traffic & Parking: Note: This comment was given when the Applicant was seeking a parking variance, it is being kept in the Staff Report to reflect the changes in the application.
+The applicant seeks to construct a proposed development at 625 McGrath Highway.
 The proposed development will consist of 34 residential apartments.
 The project would include 49 off street parking spaces.
 The Somerville Zoning Ordinance (SZO) requires 58 off street parking spaces for this development.
 Obviously the development is nine parking spaces short of the required parking spaces per the SZO.
 Access to the property will be from Bonair Street which is one way.
 Egress from the site will be via Otis St.